dusk-network/dusk-protocol/consensus/reduction/README.md

 ### Reduction Message
-The $Reduction$ message is used by a member of a Reduction committee to cast a vote on a candidate block.
+The $\mathsf{Reduction}$ message is used by a member of a Reduction committee to cast a vote on a candidate block.
 The vote is expressed by the $Header$'s $BlockHash$ field: if containing a hash, the vote is in favor of the corresponding block; if containing a $NIL$, the vote is against the candidate block of the $Round$ and $Step$ specified in the $Header$.

 The message has the following structure: